enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 where $\lambda$ and $N$ are given constants.
 As you can see, the bigger $\lambda$ is, the more you want to get close to your prey (you *penalize* the fact of being far from it); the bigger $N$ is, the more it costs you to go fast.
 That's it !
 We have defined a **model**, **loss criterion** and the only things that remains to do is to **solve the minimization** problem !
 (See below)

 ## Battery management  <a name="battery"></a>
-If you're intersted to see an example closer to the real world with a real implementation with neural nets you can go to this  [posts](https://enzomiller.github.io/posts/2020/06/stochastic-control-storage-deep-learning/) ! (it's about electric battery storage and how to optimally control it when want to minimize your bill when you have a solar panel, a grid, random market prices, etc)
+If you're intersted to see an example closer to the real world with a real implementation with neural nets you can go to this  [posts](https://enzomiller.github.io/posts/2020/06/stochastic-control-storage-deep-learning/) ! (it's about electric battery storage and how to optimally control it when you want to minimize its bill when you have a solar panel, a grid, random market prices, etc. This a project I did with the electrocity company [EDF](https://fr.wikipedia.org/wiki/%C3%89lectricit%C3%A9_de_France).)